-The rose garden, called Bara no Miyako-en (ば ら の 都 苑), opened in mid-May 2000, in honor of his wife Miyako.
-Mr. Kazuyuki Amano alone planted 1,500 roses of 300 different colored species in the field in thanks to his wife, who died of lung cancer.
+The rose garden, named Bara no Miyako-en (ばらの都苑), opened in mid-May 2000 in honor of his wife Miyako.
+Mr. Kazuyuki Amano single-handedly planted 1.500 roses of 300 different species of colors in the field in gratitude to his wife, who died of lung cancer.

-Mr. Amano decided to build the garden shortly before the death of his 49-year-old wife.
-Life taught the true feeling of love.
+Mr. Amano decided to build the garden shortly before his wife’s death at age 49.
+Life has taught the true feeling of love.

-He said Miyako has gone to great lengths to raise his three daughters, as well as running a tea plantation and helping with the family business.
-In gratitude for all these years of dedication, Mr. Amano dissolved the tea plantation to create a beautiful and wonderful rose garden on the 2,300 square meter plot, which can be visited for free at any time of day.
+He said Ms. Miyako struggled to raise her three daughters, as well as run a tea plantation and help with the family business.
+In gratitude for all these years of dedication, Mr. Amano got rid of the tea plantation to create a beautiful and beautiful rose garden on the 2.300 square meter site, which can be visited free of charge.

-That’s how barako-em (ROSE GARDEN) was born, with the purpose that his great love would continue to smell the scent of fragrant roses, a garden with beautiful roses that has become a popular place for photographers to take photos of weddings, photos of pregnant women, children, models, etc …
+This is how barako-em (ROSE GARDEN) was born, so that his great love could continue to smell the scent of fragrant roses, a garden with beautiful roses that has become a very popular place for photographers to take pictures of weddings, maternity photos, children, models, etc…

-There are also “love” and “bonding” letters made of roses in the three-dimensional structure of the garden, but we can only see when the roses are in full bloom.
+There are also “love” and “bond” letters made of roses in the three-dimensional structure of the garden, but we can only see it when the roses are in full bloom.

 The garden is big, and not just roses, but weeping peaches in April, lilies in June, and lots of Christmas roses are planted.